MahbubAlam231/vim-for-latex/README.md

 Download [`MahbubAlam231/vim-for-latex`](https://github.com/MahbubAlam231/vim-for-latex) form GitHub.

 You should consider swapping `escape` and `caps` key on your device, it makes it more convenient to press `escape` key.
-For Linux this you can do by adding the line `setxkbmap -option "caps:swapescape"` at the end of your `.bashrc`, this will swap `escape` and `caps` key every time you turn on your device.
+For Linux this you can do this by adding the line `setxkbmap -option "caps:swapescape"` at the end of your `.bashrc`, this will swap `escape` and `caps` key every time you turn on your device.

 #### For Linux